NetCordDev/NetCord/Documentation/guides/events/first-events.md

 Other events work similar to these.
 You can play with them if you want!

 > [!NOTE]
-> When using @NetCord.Gateway.ShardedGatewayClient, you need to implement @NetCord.Hosting.Gateway.IShardedGatewayEventHandler or @NetCord.Hosting.Gateway.IShardedGatewayEventHandler`1 instead.
-You also need to use @NetCord.Hosting.Gateway.GatewayEventHandlerServiceCollectionExtensions.AddShardedGatewayEventHandlers* to add event handlers and @NetCord.Hosting.Gateway.GatewayEventHandlerHostExtensions.UseShardedGatewayEventHandlers* to bind them instead.
+> When using @NetCord.Gateway.ShardedGatewayClient, you need to implement @NetCord.Hosting.Gateway.IShardedGatewayHandler instead.
+An example of such an interface is @NetCord.Hosting.Gateway.IMessageCreateShardedGatewayHandler.
+You also need to use @NetCord.Hosting.Gateway.GatewayHandlerServiceCollectionExtensions.AddShardedGatewayHandlers* to add event handlers and @NetCord.Hosting.Gateway.GatewayHandlerHostExtensions.UseShardedGatewayHandlers* to bind them instead.
 See @sharding?text=Sharding for more information.

 ## [Bare Bones](#tab/bare-bones)